rafaelhapedrosa/rafaelhapedrosa.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Neuroscience, Donders Institute, 2018-2022
+* Ph.D in Computational Neuroscience, Donders Institute, 2018-2022
 * M.Sc. in Neuroscience, Brain Institute, Brazil 2016-2018
 * B.Sc. in Science and Technology, Federal University of Rio Grande do Norte, Brazil 2012-2016